Upliner/CharMorph/README.md

 ## Downsides

 * Library size is higher because shapekeys in .blend files take more space than morphs in .json files.
 I plan to fix it by moving morphs to separate npy/npz files.
-* It is mainly targeted to Rigify so rig is added only at finalization
+* Rig is added only at finalization, because it takes quite a long time for Rigify to generate a rig and I have no idea if it's possible to morph such rig in real time.
 * Still lacking some features (Automodelling, measures) just because I don't use them in my projects.
 Maybe they'll come later.